Brett-Constantinoff/PlayGround/README.md

-# OpenGL-Base
+# PlayGround Engine
-### NOTE: This project template structure is intented for MacOS only
+### NOTE: This project is supported for MacOS only (for now)

-This project is designed to be a starting point for writing OpenGL code on MacOS
+This project is designed to be a small scale rendering engine using OpenGL

 # Requirements